-I aim to provide a safe, non-judgmental space where trust can be established.
-I work in a collaborative way with clients to view problems and issues that they are facing to help them in gaining new perspective and building skills to deal with difficult thoughts and feelings, so that they have less influence and impact on daily life.
+Working in a collaborative way with clients to view problems and issues that they are facing, helps in gaining new perspective and building skills to deal with difficult thoughts and feelings, so that they have less influence and impact on daily life.

 Training, qualifications & experience

-Registered member of the British Association of Counselling and Psychotherapy (MBACP)
+- Registered member of the British Association of Counselling and Psychotherapy

 Areas of counselling I deal with

 - Anger management

 - Attachment disorder in children

 - Career counselling

 - Childhood bereavement